Vladimir1t/Akinator/README.md

 ---

-This README provides an overview of the "Acinator" program, its files, compilation, usage, and other relevant information.
+This README provides an overview of the "Akinator" program, its files, compilation, usage, and other relevant information.
 Please adjust the details as needed for your specific implementation.